Family history: How to organize your genealogy research materials

-In my last blog post — Family history: Why organize it if you don’t care about genealogy? — I proposed six family history categories: keepsakes, memorabilia, photos, genealogy research materials, medical history, and pedigree charts (aka family trees).
+In my last blog post — Family history: Why organize it if you don’t care about genealogy? — I proposed six categories of family history: keepsakes, memorabilia, photos, genealogy research materials, medical history, and pedigree charts (aka family trees).

 Where should you start?

-As with most organizing questions the answer is: It depends.
+As with most organizing projects, the answer is: It depends.

 First, ask yourself the following questions: